newtheatre/history-project/_shows/58_59/endgame.md

   name: Elizabeth Howells

 trivia:
-  - quote: [This was] the first production of the play in English outside London.
+  - quote: "[This was] the first production of the play in English outside London."
     name: Max Wyman
     submitted: 2019-01-24
 ---